A35G/PswdGen/README.md

 * vers.
 0.1 - *June/July 2012*

 Currently, the items are fixed and localized in *Italian*; the next update will include integration into the code, to make independent localization.
+The width of password, currently, is fixed at 12 character.

 ### More Info

 I have wanted to share with all this script, born for personal use, because it might be useful to someone, or simply could be improved.
 Any advice and/or suggestion is welcome.

 *Developed by Gianluigi "__A35G__"*